 Drowsy driving isn’t just about falling asleep at the wheel.

 According to the Centers for Disease Control and Prevention (CDC), drowsy driving is the “dangerous combination of driving and sleepiness or fatigue.”
 When drowsiness seeps into our consciousness, it can have the same effects that alcohol has on our brains.
-Sleepiness can:
+Drowsiness can: